-The Data Entry Table may be included in the LCAP as adopted by the local governing board or governing body, but is not required to be included.
-In the Data Entry Table, input the following information for each action in the LCAP for that applicable LCAP year:

-- LCAP Year: Identify the applicable LCAP Year. - 1.
-Projected LCFF Base Grant: Provide the total amount of LCFF funding the LEA estimates it will receive for the coming school year, excluding the supplemental and concentration grants and the add-ons for the Targeted Instructional Improvement Grant Program and the Home to School Transportation Program, pursuant to 5 CCR Section 15496(a)(8). - See EC sections 2574 (for COEs) and 42238.02 (for school districts and charter schools), as applicable, for LCFF apportionment calculations. - 2.
-Projected LCFF Supplemental and/or Concentration Grants: Provide the total amount of LCFF supplemental and concentration grants the LEA estimates it will receive on the basis of the number and concentration of unduplicated students for the coming school year. - 3.
+٠ Table 2: Contributing Actions Table (for the coming LCAP Year) ٠ Table 3: Annual Update Table (for the current LCAP Year) ٠ Table 4: Contributing Actions Annual Update Table (for the current LCAP Year) • Table 5: LCFF Carryover Table (for the current LCAP Year) Note exar Note: The coming LCAP Year is the year that is being planned for, while the current LCAP year is the current year of implementation.
+For example, when developing the 2022-23 LCAP, 2022-23 will be the coming LCAP Year and 2021-22 will be the current LCAP Year.
+Da The inclu Data Entry Table The Data Entry Table may be included in the LCAP as adopted by the local governing board or governing body, but is not required to be included.
+In the Data Entry Table, input the following information for each action in the LCAP for that applicable LCAP year: • LCAP Year: Identify the applicable LCAP Year. • Projected LCFF Base Grant: Provide the total amount of LCFF funding the LEA estimates it will receive for the coming school year, excluding the supplemental and concentration grants and the add-ons for the Targeted Instructional Improvement Grant Program and the Home to School Transportation Program, pursuant to 5 CCR Section 15496(a)(8).
+See EC sections 2574 (for COEs) and 42238.02 (for school districts and charter schools), as applicable, for LCFF apportionment calculations.
+6 Projected LCFF Supplemental and/or Concentration Grants: Provide the total amount of LCFF supplemental and concentration grants the LEA estimates it will receive on the basis of the number and concentration of unduplicated students for the coming school year. • 3.
 Projected Percentage to Increase or Improve Services for the Coming School Year: This percentage will not be entered; it is calculated based on the Projected LCFF Base Grant and the Projected LCFF Supplemental and/or Concentration Grants, pursuant to 5 CCR Section 15496(a)(8).
-This is the percentage by which services for unduplicated pupils must be increased or improved as compared to the services provided to all students in the coming LCAP year. - LCFF Carryover Percentage: Specify the LCFF Carryover Percentage identified in the LCFF Carryover Table from the prior LCAP year.
-If a carryover percentage is not identified in the LCFF Carryover Table, specify a percentage of zero (0.00%). - Total Percentage to Increase or Improve Services for the Coming School Year: This percentage will not be entered; it is calculated based on the Projected Percentage to Increase or Improve Services for the Coming School Year and the LCFF Carryover -
+This is the percentage by which services for unduplicated pupils must be increased or improved as compared to the services provided to all students in the coming LCAP year.
+0 LCFF Carryover - Percentage: Specify the LCFF Carryover - Percentage identified in the LCFF Carryover Table from the prior LCAP year.
+If a carryover percentage is not identified in the LCFF Carryover Table, specify a percentage of zero (0.00%). • Total Percentage to Increase or Improve Services for the Coming School Year: This percentage will not be entered; it is calculated based on the Projected Percentage to Increase or Improve Services for the Coming School Year and the LCFF Carryover -